PTC-Education/RPi-EdgeMicroserver/3D-Printer-Control-Hub/scripts/README.md

 Downloads the specified file from the specified file repository on your Thingworx server

+## getTemps.py

+Gets the current extruder and bed temperatures and formats the output for EMS property processing

 ## takePhoto.py

 Gets the current Pi Camera image from the Octopi server and encodes to a binary string